ShZil/network-utilities/Scanner/README.md

 [11:57] Copied colours changes (from Cyber class) from the document.

 [12:07] Added `color_hex = lambda...`.
 Also, found a way to remove the annoying white border on the TK diagram.

+[12:23] I organised the `gui.py` code a bit.
+"I think it's ready for integration with the core.
+Gonna eat breakfast and try to integrate!"
+    - Possibly my last words.